UWDIRECT/UWDIRECT.github.io/software.md

 editors for software development have syntax highlighting, and even integrate with version control and style checkers.

-#Instructions for Running a Text Editor from GIt Bash on Windows 10
+## Instructions for Running a Text Editor from Git Bash on Windows 10

 These notes were contributed by a student in 2017: